 In my doctoral dissertation, I explored the problem of the abnormally high attrition rates of autistic college students.
 The starting point of my analysis was the fact that less than 60% of autistic students survive even the first semester of college, with less than 2 in 10 remaining in school through graduation.
 Section 504 of the Rehabilitation Act of 1973 is American legislation that guarantees certain rights to people with disabilities.
 It was one of the first U.S. federal civil rights laws offering protection for people with disabilities.
 But, colleges have largely exempted themselves from accommodating autistic people for a variety of reasons.

 Although college students with disabilities are protected from discrimination under Section 504, some professors take a dim view of students who request accommodations.
+I’ve seen this myself, even with a diagnoses and letters from my doctors outlining how the various aspects of how I experience autism impact my ability to engage with school and learn alongside my peers.
 College-bound students must learn self-advocacy skills – how to present information about their disability and accommodations so professors will want to help.
 The non-verbal population are still figuring this out.
 But, if college students can master self-advocacy skills, they are more likely to make a successful transition from high school to college and remain there through graduation.
 But, that’s only one domain of the issue.

 Consider also that students often choose a college major around their particular interests.
 For the autistic person, they might be an expert in their favorite subject, having read and studied it from every angle prior to arriving at college.
 Then, that expert – with all of the requisite passion but little of the social tact – meets a completely unprepared professor.
 Professors are not used to having students in their classes who are more knowledgeable than they, especially undergraduates.
 The reactions of staff to such situations range from indifference to outright hostility and bullying of the students.